 Here are 12 proven strategies to meet your horse’s feed and water needs during transport.

-Monitor manure.
-Monitor manure quantity and quality.
+Monitor manure quantity and quality when on the road.
 Keep track of how many piles your horse makes throughout the day and night; mentally measure this against what you normally see him produce at home.
 If his manure production decreases or ceases altogether, this may foretell an impending impaction, even if he’s acting fine.
 (Also, make sure your horse’s manure doesn’t contaminate and soil his feed.)

-Offer electrolytes.
 Electrolytes, particularly sodium, enhance your horse’s thirst drive and help balance his bodily fluids.
-To restore his electrolyte balance, offer him a bucket of electrolyte-laced water in addition to plain water.
+To restore his electrolyte balance on the road, offer him a bucket of electrolyte-laced water in addition to plain water.
 Offer electrolytes in a mash (so the salts dissolve evenly in the water) twice on the day after you reach your destination.
 But beware of adding too much salt, which would increase dehydration if your horse isn’t drinking well.
 If your horse doesn’t sweat much during transport, he might not need electrolyte supplementation.

 Is it Colic?